blekinge/hadoop-ansible/Narchive-documentation/README.md

 HDFS is, as the name implies a Distributed File system.

-A cluster will have a (small) number of HDFS Namenodes and a (large) number of HDFS Datanodes
+A cluster will have a (small) number of HDFS Namenodes (`narchive-p-hdfs[01:02].hadoop-mgmt.bitarkiv.kb.dk`) and a (large) number of HDFS Datanodes (`prod-hadoop-bur-[01:09].hadoop-mgmt.bitarkiv.kb.dk`)

 The HDFS Namenodes hold the "FAT" table for the file system.
-The Data nodes hold the blocks.
+The Data nodes hold the data blocks.

 Each block is normally 128MB, but unused space is not wasted.

 To read a file from HDFS, a client must contact a Namenode to get pointers to the blocks of the file.
 The client must then contact the relevant datanodes to get the contents of the file.

 Files are (often) replicated, meaning that the same block can be found on multiple data nodes.